salarymakage/face_recognition/README.md

 # Face Detection Project

 ## Overview
 This project is designed for face detection using deep learning models.
-It includes datasets, training scripts, and model evaluation tools.

 ## Features
 - Face detection with deep learning models.